Zymbit-Docs/docs/content/eth-connect/eth-connect-py.md

 <div class="body">
 <div class="description">
-<p>A list of tuples, each containing a field name and its corresponding data type.
+<p>A list of fields that are relevant to a raw EIP-1559 transaction.
 The fields are:</p>
 <ul>
 <li>chain_id: The chain ID of the Ethereum network the transaction is meant for.</li>
 <li>nonce: The nonce value for the sender's account, representing the number of transactions sent from the account.</li>